The QBI Deduction: A 20% Discount on Business Income

 Congress responded with Section 199A: The Qualified Business Income (QBI) Deduction.

-The premise is simple but powerful: If you have "Qualified Business Income" (profit from a trade or business), you are potentially allowed to deduct 23% of that income from your taxes.
+The premise is simple but powerful: If you have "Qualified Business Income" (profit from a trade or business), you are potentially allowed to deduct 20% of that income from your taxes.
 This isn't a deduction because you spent money.
 It's a "phantom" deduction.
 It is simply free money from the government to level the playing field between small business and Big Corp.
-The One Big Beautiful Bill Act (OBBBA) permanently extended and increased the QBI deduction from 20% to 23% starting in 2026.
+The deduction was scheduled to expire after 2025 — the One Big Beautiful Bill Act (OBBBA) made it permanent.

 The Catch: Complexity